 We were impressed by the overall cleaniness of the venue.
 Bravo to the organizer.
 Its a shame we could not stay on to watch the firework display as it started to drizzle.
 Hopefully we will be able to attend this event next year…..

 The face of Penang is changing rapidly but there are still some colonial-era buildings around.
-Most of them are located within the city center and these are some photos that I took in Lebuh Muntri (around the corner from CHEONG FATT TZE MANSION).
-Some of these houses have nice and lovely details carved on the doors and windows.
+Most of them are located within the inner city of George Town and these are some photos that I took in Lebuh Muntri (around the corner from CHEONG FATT TZE MANSION).
+Some of the houses have nice and lovely details carved on the doors and windows.

-Patterned tiles are also laid on the walls below the front windows on the ground facing the street.
+Patterned tiles are also laid on the walls below the front windows facing the street.
 Design of flowers and geometrical are usually found on the tiles.

 A photo of a floor tile decoration.

-Now, most of these houses have been converted into restaurants, bars and hostels.
+Now, most of these houses have been converted into restaurants, cafes, bars and hostels.
 An example is the GREEN HOUSE which is run by an expat Australian couple.
-They serve western food and also delicious dessert.
+The cafe serves Western food and also delicious dessert.

-If you happen to be spending your holiday in Penang, my advice is – hop on a trishaw to travel around.
+If you happen to be spending your holiday in Penang, my advice is – hop on a trishaw and travel around.
 Its the best way to see the town.

-We went to Swee Garden Restaurant for lunch with our friend, Dr and Mrs Lim (they recommended this place after browsing through their Rasa Rasa Penang book).
-It is located behind Maybank in Nibong Tebal, Seberang Prai.
-It is frequented by many outstation customers.
-Its speciality dish is the Thai style fried pork trotter.
+We went to Swee Garden Restaurant for lunch, with the recommendation from our friend, Dr and Mrs Lim.
+The restaurant frequented by many outstation diners is located behind Maybank in Nibong Tebal, Seberang Prai.

-Would like to recommend you to try their umbra juice suan -boi (sour plum) that comes in a jug.
-Penang has a lot of coffee shops and restaurants that serves this juice but this one is the best that we had tasted so far.
-It is so thick and pure (not mixed with a lot of water).
-They provide ice cubes for the juice.
+Do try the umbra juice suan -boi (sour plum) that comes in a jug.
+Many coffee shops and restaurants in Penang is serving this fruit juice but this one is the best that we had tasted so far.
+The pure fruit juice is thick and not mixed with a lot of water.

-The food was nice but it was a bit uncomfortable as there were many flies flying around.
+The food is delicious, prices are reasonable but it was a bit uncomfortable as there are many flies flying around.

-Tags: Assam, Coffee Shops, Dish, Flies, Fried Pork, Ice Cubes, Jug, Lala, Lot Of Water, Lunch, Maybank, Nibong Tebal, Penang, Pickled Onions, Prawns, Rasa, Sour Plum, Thai Style, Trotter, Vegetables
+Tags: Assam, Ck Lam, Coffee Shops, Cucumber, Deep-fried Trotter, Diners, Dish, Flies, Fried Pork, Fruit Juice, Ice Cubes, Jug, Lala, Lim, Lot Of Water, Lunch, Maybank, Nbsp, Nibong Tebal, Penang, Penang Seafood Restaurant, Pickled Onions, Prawns, Rasa, Restaurants In Penang, Seafood, Sour Plum, Swee Garden Restaurant, Thai Style, Trotter, Umbra Juice, Vegetables, What2seeonline.Com

 During one of our holiday trips down to Kuala Lumpur, we stayed in the Mandarin Oriental Hotel for two nights.
 This hotel is in a good location which links up directly to Suria KLCC which is indeed very convenient for us to do our shopping and dinning.
 The light rail transit is located within this shopping centre too.
 Besides this hotel is the Petronas Twin Towers and also the new Kuala Lumpur Convention Centre.